mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 Here's where things get _really_ shady.
-I left the car at the dealership to have the service done so I wouldn't have to drive back to Renton for it (which is a 30 minute to one hour drive from Redmond, depending on traffic).
+I left the car at the dealership to have the service done so I wouldn't have to drive back to Renton for it (which is a 30 minute to one hour drive from where I live in Redmond, depending on traffic).
 When I came back to pick up the car, I went to the service desk to get the keys and request a copy of the service history and schedule so that I would have it for my records (and to verify that they actually did the work).
 The service advisor I talked to, whose name I think is Kay, asked me if I was aware that the car had been in an accident and had had about $4,000 worth of bodywork done.
 My heart leapt into my throat at this revelation, and I said that no, I did _not_ know that, and in fact I had been told that the car had _not_ been in any accidents.
 She got an "oh shit" kind of look on her face and then said she'd double check, and after a bit of typing told me that actually she'd just typed the VIN in wrong, and that this car was fine.

-This is what those of a literary persuasion might call foreshadowing.
+This is what those of a literary predilection might call foreshadowing.

 I was too relieved to really think too much of it at the time, and anyway the contract had already been signed at this point, but knowing what I do now this is obviously _hugely_ suspicious.
-Kay strikes me as a nice person, and I mean genuinely nice rather than in a salesperson sort of way.
+Kay strikes me as a nice person, and I mean genuinely nice rather than in a salesperson sort of way where niceness is necessistated as a means of being persuasive.
 I really want to believe that she actually did just type in the wrong VIN and wasn't lying to me.
 But... well, let's do some math.

 A VIN is 17 alphanumeric characters long, and each character has certain restrictions what it can be.
-That means that there are 6.5273512 &mult;
+That means that there are 6.5273512 &times;
 10<sup>25</sup> possible VINs.
 That is a very, very large number.
-VINs have been in use since 1954, and the number of cars in the world just surpassed one billion in 2011, but I think that only refers to cars currently on the road.
+VINs have been in use since 1954, and the number of cars in the world just surpassed one billion in 2011, but I think the source I got that from was only referring to cars currently on the road.
 So I think it's generous to assume that there have been 10 billion cars with VINs since 1954.
-Now, I was never very good at statistics so this calculation is probably inaccurate for a host of reasons, but by my math that means that if you type an arbitrary wrong digit when entering a VIN, you have a 1.532015 &mult;
-10<sup>-16</sup> chance of getting a vehicle that actually _exists._  By way of comparison, that is 8 orders of magnitude more unlikely than getting six of six numbers on the 6/49[^lottery].
+Now, I was never very good at statistics so this calculation is probably inaccurate for a host of reasons, but by my math that means that if you type an arbitrary wrong digit when entering a VIN, you have a 1.532015 &times; 10<sup>-16</sup> chance of getting a vehicle that actually _exists._  By way of comparison, that is 8 orders of magnitude more unlikely than getting six of six numbers on the 6/49[^lottery].

-I don't know all the details of how VINs really work; they're definitely not evenly distributed, and as I said, I was never very good at statistics anyway.
+I don't know all the details of how VINs really work; they're definitely not uniformly distributed, and as I said, I was never very good at statistics anyway.
 So let's make this a little simpler.
 The last six digits of a VIN are sequential, to the best of my knowledge, if all the other digits are fixed then then all of the possibilities afforded by those last six digits should refer to the same model of car, for the same model year, made by the same plant.
-In North America the last five digits must be numeric, but since STIs are manufactured in Japan, I think that gives us 33<sup>6</sup> possibilities, which is 1,291,467,969.
+In North America the last five digits must be numeric, but since STIs are manufactured in Japan, I think that gives us 33<sup>6</sup> possibilities (because some characters are excluded), which is 1,291,467,969.
 So again, the possibility of typing a wrong digit in an arbitrary position and getting a car that actually exists is very low.
 But even assuming that she managed to do that, I'm fairly certain their service records only show cars that have actually come to _that dealership_ for service.

 _So how the fuck could she have possibly happened upon the same car, that came to their dealership and got work done for an accident which probably would have